BLOG

 It’s also important that you have clear documentation that confirms the reason for the dismissal, as there may be some suspicion as to what your motives actually are.

-- that she plans to take maternity leave;
+- Plans to take maternity leave

 then this will amount to pregnancy and maternity discrimination.
 Pregnancy and maternity are “protected characteristics” included in the Equality Act 2010.
 As such, it is unlawful for an employer to treat someone less favourably because she is pregnant, suffering from a pregnancy-related illness, on compulsory maternity leave, or exercising (or seeking to exercise) any of her statutory rights, such as ordinary and additional maternity leave.